-School may be just around the corner but that doesn't mean all the outdoor summer fun needs to stop.
-September actually brings many of our favorite annual alfresco festivals for families including the Medieval Festival in Fort Tryon Park, the interactive and avant-garde Dumbo Arts Festival, Brooklyn's biggest street fair Atlantic Antic and Maker Faire at the New York Hall of Science.
+Just because school is starting doesn't mean all outdoor summer fun needs to stop.
+September actually brings many of our favorite annual alfresco festivals for families including the Medieval Festival in Fort Tryon Park, the interactive Dumbo Arts Festival, Brooklyn's biggest street fair Atlantic Antic and the inspiring Maker Faire at the New York Hall of Science.

 As always, if an event piques your interest, be sure to click through to our listing for all the details, including address and time.
 And keep in mind: In NYC, really cool things to do with kids often get booked up quickly.
 So buy your tickets ASAP or, in the case of FREE events, arrive as early as possible to try to beat the crowds.

 Now get your calendars ready!
-Here are the top 13 things to do with kids in New York City this September, seven of which are FREE.
+Here are the top 18 (!!!) things to do with kids in New York City this September, ten of which are 100% FREE.

-Mettawee River Theatre Company: Taliesin – Morningside Heights
+Mettawee River Theatre Company: The Dancing Fox – Morningside Heights

 Every fall, the wonderful Mettawee River Theatre Company mounts a folksy puppet show on the grounds of the Cathedral Church of St. John the Divine.
-Beautiful and full of symbolism, and presented at dusk in an enchanting setting, these productions aren't aimed at children, though they're certainly all-ages friendly.
+Beautiful and full of symbolism, and presented at dusk in an enchanting setting, these productions aren't aimed at children although they're all-ages friendly.
 Still, they're best for kids who are attentive and patient, and don't need constant action.
-This year's show is an hour-long adaptation of part of the epic medieval Welsh manuscript Book of Taliesin, about a young boy who magically learns how to see beyond everyday life.
-The story is told through giant figures, masks and other striking visual elements, and is complemented by live music.
-My eight-year-old daughter and I have been going to see Mettawee's work since she was in preschool and though she doesn't always catch all the details she has been consistently awed by the troupe's artistry. $12 for adults, $6 for children
+This year's show, The Dancing Fox, is subtitled "Wisdom Tales of the Middle East" and is a compilation of Jewish and Arabian folklore.
+Stories of sly foxes, slow fish, angry snakes and a wide variety of humans are performed with beautiful handmade masks, puppets, giant figures and actors, complemented by live music.
+My nine-year-old daughter and I have been going to see Mettawee's work since she was in preschool and we've been consistently awed by the troupe's artistry. $14 for adults, $7 for children

 West Side County Fair – Upper West Side

-We admit, this fair seems modest next to Dutchess or the other biggies.
+Granted, this old-fashioned shindig is modest when compared to the Great New York State Fair or the other biggies.
 But it's the closest you'll get to a county fair in the middle of Manhattan!
-Perfect for preschoolers, this 11th annual fest includes all of the usual attractions, including live animals like rabbits, pigs and mice (no cows or horses), small carnival rides, live sideshow performers, reptile shows, an interactive environmental area and a smattering of country vendors.
+Perfect for preschoolers, this 12th annual fest includes many of the usual attractions, including small carnival rides, live sideshow performers, a reptile show, an interactive environmental area and a smattering of country vendors.
 I went many times with my daughter when she was younger and I know from experience that it gets crowded fast, so arrive early to avoid lines.
 Afterward, grab a bite at the Pier I Cafe or head a few blocks north to romp in Elephant Playground.
 FREE